Kristina01111000/4Einstitute/README.md

 - Think of better title/picture for title
 - Set up contact page so it works
-- Look at spacing on sidebar to see if it can be better

 - Set up contact page so it works suite 300 same as chiropractic
 - Remove my email form the form
 - Wait for another page for resources page connection join us